Voices of Taiwanese Women

 Voices of Taiwanese Women: Three Contemporary Plays is a collection of plays edited by John Weinstein, and published by Cornell University Press in 2015.
 These are English translations of the plays.

-All of the plays in the book, which are in the community threatre or shequ juchang (社區劇場) tradition, are written by women.
+All of the plays in the book, which are in the community theatre or shequ juchang (社區劇場) tradition, are written by women.
 The plays use non-Mandarin languages and document ethnic minorities in Taiwan.
 David Jortner of Baylor University stated that this differs from the Taipei-centered, male-centered theatre scene.